gwcbi/Bioinformatic_workshops/phylogenetics/geneious.md

 ![geneious1](images/geneious1.png)

 Each nucleotide is represented by a different color peak.
-Sequences also each have a high quality score for how confident the nucleotide calls are.
+The color of the letter indicates how confident the call is, with lighter blue being more confident and darker blue being less confident.
+Sequences also each have a high quality score for how confident all the nucleotide calls are.
 You can see that score in the HQ% column.
-The color of the letter indicates how confident the call is, with lighter blue being more confident.
 </details>

 1) Select the forward and reverse sequences, click "Align/assemble", then select "De novo assemble".
 Use the default settings (unless you want something specific) then press OK.